merzfst/prompt-for-ai/README.md

 # Prompt For AI

-Prompt For AI is an interactive CLI tool that scans a project folder, displays its file structure, and lets you select files to generate a prompt for further processing.
+Prompt For AI is an easy-to-use CLI tool that scans a project folder, shows its file structure, and helps you pick files to create a prompt.

 ## Features

-- **Interactive Folder Navigation** – Easily select the project folder using a user-friendly command-line interface.
+- Navigate and choose a project folder
-- **File Structure Display** – Generates and displays the project file structure as a tree.
+- See the file structure as a tree
-- **Selective File Inclusion** – Choose which files to include in the generated prompt.
-- **Configuration Saving** – Remembers your last used folder and file selection for quick reuse.
+- Pick files for the prompt with checkboxes
+- Save settings for next time
+- Works in English and Russian
+- Skips folders like node_modules

 ## Installation